 Those who are working with WPC89** pins have one minor little small issue.
 When trying to place the watch battery holder in the top right (+) hole, and the other connection into the hole to the left, the holder lies on top of a component.

 In this photo, the watch battery holder will fit, but it may sit partially on the resistor or push the transistor slightly.
-If you are OK with this, just install it following steps 16 – 21.
+If you are OK with this, you don’t have to drill.
+Just install it following steps 16 – 21.

 You Decide To Drill – Not Difficult To Do